Boeing CEO concedes ‘mistake’ with planes in 2 fatal crashes

-PARIS (AP) — The CEO of Boeing says the company made a “mistake” in handling a problematic cockpit warning system in 737 Max jets before two deadly crashes of the top-selling plane.
+PARIS (AP) — The chief executive of Boeing said the company made a "mistake" in handling a problematic cockpit warning system in its 737 Max jets before two crashes of the top-selling plane killed 346 people, and he promised transparency as the U.S. aircraft maker tries to get the grounded model back in flight.

 Chief Executive Dennis Muilenburg told reporters in Paris on Sunday that Boeing's communication 'was not consistent' and that's 'unacceptable.'
 (Image Source: Boeing / MGN)

-Chief Executive Dennis Muilenburg told reporters in Paris on Sunday that Boeing's communication "was not consistent" and that's "unacceptable."
+Boeing CEO Dennis Muilenburg told reporters in Paris that Boeing's communication with regulators, customers and the public "was not consistent.
+And that's unacceptable."

 The U.S. Federal Aviation Administration has faulted Boeing for not telling regulators for more than year that a safety indicator in the Max cockpit didn't work.

-Pilots are angry the company didn't tell them about the new software that's been implicated in the crashes in Indonesia and Ethiopia that killed 346 people.
+Pilots are angry the company didn't tell them about the new software that's been implicated in the crashes in Indonesia and Ethiopia.

-Muilenburg promised "transparency" as Boeing tries to get the grounded model back in flight.
+"We clearly had a mistake in the implementation of the alert," Muilenburg said.

+He expressed confidence that the Boeing 737 Max would be cleared to fly again later this year.
+The model has been grounded worldwide for three months, and regulators need to approve Boeing's long-awaited fix to the software.

 Speaking ahead of the Paris Air Show, Muilenburg said Boeing is facing the event with "humility" and focused on rebuilding trust.